mmalczak/recrutation/README.md

     delay - delay of the output of the process (in number of samples)

-    nonlinearity - function that introduces nonlinearity in the simulated process
+    nonlinearity - function that introduces nonlinearity in the simulated process.
+        Available valules: unity, sin, pow2, pow3, exp.
+When nonlinearity is defined, the output value is described with the following equation:

+            y(t) = C * nonlinearity(x(t))

     error_dist_mu - value of noise normal distribution expectation